Christian Brothers College, Adelaide

 Christian Brothers College (CBC) is a private Catholic school in Adelaide, South Australia.
-It was founded by a group of Irish Christian Brothers in 1878, and it is now one of three Christian Brothers schools in the state.
+It was founded by a group of Irish Christian Brothers in 1878.
+It is now one of three Christian Brothers schools in the state, along with St Paul's College, Adelaide and Rostrevor College.
+Like the other colleges, the influence of the original Christian Brothers has waned, and it is now administered by EREA.
+The last brother left the school in 2007.

-CBC is predominantly a secondary school, although it has a primary school campus, and now includes a community childcare centre, with a combined student population of approximately 1135 (as of 2013).
+CBC is predominantly a secondary school, although it has a primary school campus, with a combined student population of approximately 970 (as of 2024).

 Houses

 Christian Brothers College has six houses.
-Each house is named after significant people and places that are connected with the story of Edmund Ignatius Rice.
+Each house is named after a person or place connected with the story of Edmund Ignatius Rice.

 Upon commencement at the college, each student is assigned to one of the six houses:

+In the senior campus for Christian Brothers College, students can nominate to be a leader of their house.